biitsystems/handbook/Development/Continuous Feedback.md

 ### Receive and acknowledge feedback

-When your colleagues have feedback for you they will leave it on a Trello card on our [Continuous Feedback](https://trello.com/b/yM4p07sz/continuous-feedback) board.
+When your colleagues have feedback for you they will leave it on a biits card on our [Continuous Feedback](https://biitsdev.atlassian.net/) board.

 <img src="https://www.dropbox.com/s/6xif5of6tisyyi9/Screenshot%202016-09-26%2016.19.12.png?raw=1" width="700" alt="An image of feedback within a card" />